 A user over at the community forum suggested turning off overlays and downgrading the Nvidia Graphics driver to 417.71 to fix crashing issues with the game.

-By overlays, the user means any software running on your PC which an overlay over other windows like showing FPS, CPU temp, Internet Speed, Discord overlay, Origin in-game, Asus GPU Tweak II, MSI afterburner, Aura for ASUS, RivaTuner OSD, RivaTuner statistics.
+By overlays, the user means any software running on your PC which display an overlay over other windows like showing FPS, CPU temp, Internet Speed, Discord overlay, Origin in-game, Asus GPU Tweak II, MSI afterburner, Aura for ASUS, RivaTuner OSD, RivaTuner statistics.
 If you have any such thing running on your PC.
 Disable it before running Apex Legends.

 If you’ve Nvidia Graphics driver version 418.81 installed on your PC, try downgrading it to version 417.71.
 This has been backed by a few users on the forum as a workaround to fix Apex Legends crashing issues.
 You can get the driver version 417.71 from the download links below.